-Dr. Kate Bowler of Duke Divinity Schools opens the doors to megachurches and takes listeners inside the communities of prosperity gospel believers.
+Dr. Kate Bowler of Duke University Divinity School opens the doors to megachurches and takes listeners inside the communities of prosperity gospel believers.
 By explaining her book, Blessed: A History of American Prosperity Gospel, Dr. Bowler demonstrates that behind the flashy materialism and vocal preachers are congregations of faithful Christians who seek to make sense of their faith and the surrounding world.
 By understanding the prosperity gospel, one can begin to comprehend why populations of Evangelicals viewed Trump as an embodiment of their beliefs.
 As Dr. Bowler explains in her presentation, “…perhaps [Trump] is the most stunning example of the success of the prosperity gospel in casting a vision of the self-made American.”

 MICHAEL CROMARTIE: It’s wonderful now to have Dr. Kate Bowler with us this morning and I’m assuming all of you did your homework assignment which was to read her New York Times piece.
 I will not give you a test but as you know, she’s an Assistant Professor of History of Christianity at Duke Divinity School and she did her doctorate on the subject of which became this book published by Oxford University Press called, Blessed: A History of the American Prosperity Gospel.
 I warmly recommend it to you.

 Now, some of you might be wondering why we are doing the subject of the prosperity gospel.
 Well, it’s simply because one of the most important theological advisors to President Trump is a woman named Paula White from a huge megachurch-prosperity gospel church in Orlando, and so we thought it would be important for you all — for all of us to know something about the prosperity gospel, and we’re privileged to have the leading expert on prosperity gospel in the country, if not the world.
 So, Kate, it’s wonderful to have you.
 Thank you for coming.